 Co-founder of the United Farmworkers of America Union

-Dolores Huerta is an activist, feminist, and mother of eleven (!) who has spent more than 60 years fighting for the rights of others — specifically migrant farmworkers.
+Dolores Huerta is an activist, feminist, and mother of 11 (!) who’s spent more than 60 years fighting for the rights of others — specifically migrant farmworkers.
 For Huerta, there was no question about getting involved: “I said, ‘This is wrong,’ because you saw how hard they were working, and yet they were not getting paid anything.”
 Like many women in history, her crucial role in the 1960s labor movement received little to no recognition, but that changed with the release of the movie “Dolores” in 2017.
 Today, Huerta lives out her coined slogan, “Sí se puede,” with her ongoing advocacy and work with agricultural communities.

 “It’s not only important for women but it’s important for our whole society that our stories be told and that our victories and our achievements be recorded in history.”